 Founded in 1876, The Gainesville Sun is a newspaper published daily in Gainesville, Florida, United States, covering the North-Central portion of the state.
-The paper is published by James E. Doughton, the paper’s Executive Editor is Douglas Ray and the editorial page editor is Nathan Crabbe.
+Rynni Henderson publishes the paper; the paper’s Executive Editor is Douglas Ray.

 Funded by / Ownership

 The Gainesville Sun is owned by Gannett (Gatehouse Media), which publishes USA Today.
 In August 2019, Gatehouse Media purchased and merged with Gannett becoming the largest newspaper chain in the USA.
 After the merger, the companies retained the Gannett name.
 Advertising and paid subscriptions generate revenue.